 More than ten years have passed since I started my surf school and I am still as enthusiastic about teaching surfing and water safety today as I was in 1997 when I first began.
 I get a rush off of seeing students stand up and surf for their first time; I feed off it.
 I think it reminds me of the basics and the purity of the whole surfing lifestyle.
 My life revolves around my family and the ocean.
 If I am not at Middleton’s Surfers’ Beach teaching a group of students the fundamentals of board riding, I’ll be out there catching a wave myself, pursuing fishing interests, or hunting for driftwood all the while looking for and collecting the rubbish that is unfortunately found along the coast.

 I also met my wife, Meg, in the summer of 2004/05 through my surf school.
-We now run the surf school together along with raising two active boys who also enjoy beach adventures – that’s Noah (below), age 6, competing in his fist Wahu Groms Contest at the start of 2016.
+We now run the surf school together along with raising two active boys who also enjoy beach adventures – that’s Noah, age 6, competing in his first Wahu Groms Contest at the start of 2016 and Hugh, age 2, hitching a ride on my back in 2014.

 I grew up in California.
 You might imagine that I grew up on the beach but in reality I spent much more time enjoying the mountains.
 I didn’t learn to surf until I met Dan at the end of 2004.
 I had just spent a year working and traveling in New Zealand when I made my way back to South Australia where I had been an exchange student 10 years before.
 I was keen to learn something new on my travels and surfing seemed appropriate.
 I was 25 years old the first time I stood up on a surfboard and I will NEVER forget it!
 My life was changed forever.